willegan/getvero.github.io/_articles/getting-started.md

 Welcome to Vero!
 We're thrilled you've chosen to send amazing marketing campaigns with us.

-This guide is your step by step guide to getting from 0 to email marketing hero.
+This guide is your step by step guide to getting from zero to email marketing hero.

 Use this guide for: